tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** EEU tour 1 roster was as Hellraisers - Daxak, kiyotaka (formerly depressed kid), miero, antares, solo.
 Ramzes was on Darkside with rodjer and sonneiko.
 Lima major - yuragi for daxak, even though it was obvious he wouldn't be on the full roster.
 EEU tour 2 ramzes joined. then became 9pandas and solo couldn't make it to berlin, rodjer stood in.

-You wouldn't be faulted for not knowing Yuragi.
-He's been playing semi-professionally since 2019, but no notable results.
-And Chuvash has actually been around for a while, but was also a player on Creepwave with ATF and bzm.

 **How was their DPC year?** 1496 points